Alerts Reference

 The amount of time before alert generation is not the same for all alerts.
 This duration is determined based on the severity of the alerts.
 For example, alert is raised as soon as the tunnel connection to RE goes down, whereas health check alert for a service is raised only if the condition persists for 10 minutes.
 This is to keep the alert volume under manageable level and not to generate alerts on temporary or transient failure conditions.

-It is not supported to change the threshold for alerts.
+You cannot change the threshold for alerts.

 Alerts and Descriptions

-The following table presents alerts and associated details such as group, type, severity, and associated actions.
+The following table presents alerts and associated details, such as group, type, severity, and associated actions.

 TSA Severity vs Anomaly Scores